 © CC-by 2.0, Wikipedia, Thiago R. Ramos, Foundation Diet and Health SwitzerlandAfter obtaining these results, Campbell had David Schulsinger examine whether or not plant protein acted the same way.
 The answer is no. Plant protein did not promote cancer, but cow’s milk protein did.

 The same results were obtained with completely developed liver cancer.
-Tumor growth decreased by 35–40 % when the animals were given lower levels of milk protein.
+Tumor growing decreased by 35–40 % when the animals were given lower levels of milk protein.
 And despite high aflatoxin levels, 100 % of the animals that received only 5 % milk protein lived a long life without cancer, whereas none of the animals that received 20 % milk protein survived.
 The book describes the study more fully and in much greater depth.

 People who are chronically infected with hepatitis B virus (HBV) are 20–40 times more likely to get liver cancer.